vitejs/vite/docs/guide/api-vite-environment.md

 )
 ```

-This may be an interesting idea if we would like to move other SSR related methods like `ssrFixStacktrace` from the server to the `ssrEnvironment`.
-And we could also have `server.browserEnvironment` that extends the environment with browser specific functionality.
+This may be an interesting idea if we would like to move other SSR-related methods like `ssrFixStacktrace` from the server to the `ssrEnvironment`.
+And we could also have `server.browserEnvironment` that extends the environment with browser-specific functionality.

 For this proposal, `server.ssrModuleRunner` is used to highlight the separation between the Environment instance in the server and the module runner instance even if they are both available in the server for SSR.